eslint/cn.eslint.org/docs/rules/operator-linebreak.md

 ---
-title: Rule operator-linebreak
+title: operator-linebreak - Rules
 layout: doc
 ---
 <!-- Note: No pull requests accepted for this file.
 See README.md in the root directory for details. -->

-# Operator Linebreak (operator-linebreak)
+# enforce consistent linebreak style for operators (operator-linebreak)

-# 操作符、换行符 (operator-linebreak)
+# 强制操作符使用一致的换行符风格 (operator-linebreak)

 When a statement is too long to fit on a single line, line breaks are generally inserted next to the operators separating expressions.
 The first style coming to mind would be to place the operator at the end of the line, following the english punctuation rules.